1939 QLD GPS Head of the River

 In the lead up to the event, The Telegraph reported that "“Present indications coupled with past performances suggest that the race will be a thrilling one between Brisbane Boys’ College, Church of England Grammar School and State High School, with the Southport School and Brisbane Boys’ Grammar School settling matters between them at the tail end of the field.”

 Church of England Grammar secured a magnificent double, but didn't win every race on the programme.
-Brisbane Boys College thwarted what would have been an impressive Churchie treble in the inaugural All Schools' Third Race by a mere canvas.
+Brisbane Boys College thwarted what would have been an impressive Churchie treble in the inaugural All Schools' Third Race by a mere canvas. in 1939 Churchie secured the coveted Rowing/Rugby double with their 1st XV winning the Brisbane Schoolboy Rugby competition as well.
+John Mactaggart and Stuart Parkinson participated in both victories.

 The 5 crews lined up in this order from the North Bank.